antononcube/R-packages/NonNegativeMatrixFactorization/README.md

 [AAp1].

-The implementation follows the description of the hybrid algorithm GD-CLS (Gradient Descent with Constrained Least Squares) in the article [FS1]
+The implementation follows the description of the hybrid algorithm GD-CLS (Gradient Descent with Constrained Least Squares) in the article [FS1].

 The functions is based on base R's sparse matrix library `Matrix`.
 (The reason I wrote this package is that there was no R library for NNMF using sparse matrices.)

+To install use the command:

+    devtools::install_github("antononcube/R-packages", subdir = "NonNegativeMatrixFactorization")

 ## References

 [AAp1] Anton Antonov, "Implementation of the Non-Negative Matrix Factorization algorithm in Mathematica",